vaxherd/WoWXIV/README.md

 The in-game text editor can be opened with the `/xivedit` (`/xe`) chat command or by pressing Ctrl-Alt-E; pass a filename (see below) after the command to load that file into the editor.
-An empty editor frame in Lua interaction mode, allowing Lua commands to be executed within the editor buffer, can be opened with `/xivlua` (`/xl`) or Ctrl-Alt-L.
+An empty editor frame in Lua interaction mode, allowing Lua code to be executed within the editor buffer, can be opened with `/xivlua` (`/xl`) or Ctrl-Alt-L.

 The editor is designed in the style of the Emacs text editor found on